Cyber Intelligence

 Your existing KQL queries against Log Analytics tables still work.
 You can now extend them to join with Defender XDR tables (DeviceEvents, EmailEvents, IdentityInfo) in the same query.

-Good news: existing analytics rules continue to work without modification.
-They run against the same Log Analytics workspace, same KQL, same schedule.
-The management UI moves from the Azure Portal to Microsoft Sentinel → Analytics within the Defender portal — nearly identical interface, re-homed.
+Existing analytics rules continue to work without modification — same Log Analytics workspace, same KQL, same schedule.
+The management UI moves from the Azure Portal to Microsoft Sentinel → Analytics within the Defender portal, nearly identical interface, re-homed.

 Workbooks

-Workbooks are the most complex migration area.
-Workbooks stored in the Log Analytics workspace automatically appear in the unified portal under Threat management → Workbooks.
-However:
+Workbooks are the most complex part.
+Workbooks stored in the Log Analytics workspace automatically appear in the unified portal under Threat management → Workbooks, but three things to check:

-1. Deprecated controls: Older workbook controls (legacy table visualizations, certain metric queries) may not render correctly.
-Update to current ARM template spec.
+1. Deprecated controls: older workbook controls (legacy table visualizations, certain metric queries) may not render correctly.
+Update to the current ARM template spec.

-2. Scope issues: Workbooks saved at subscription scope may not appear automatically.
-Verify resource scope before migration.
+2. Scope issues: workbooks saved at subscription scope may not appear automatically.
+Verify resource scope before migrating.

-3. Azure Portal deeplinks: Any workbook links pointing to portal.azure.com/#blade/... will break after retirement.
-Update to Defender portal equivalents.
+3. Broken deeplinks: any workbook links pointing to portal.azure.com/#blade/... will break after retirement.
+Update them to Defender portal equivalents.

 1. Open security.microsoft.com, sign in as Global Security Administrator